 How Many Amps Does an RV Induction Cooktop Need?

 If you’re boondocking or don’t have 50-amp hookups, you may be unable to use the induction cooktop–at least not without draining your battery.
 This, of course, depends on how much solar power and battery power you have.
+Alternatively, you can run a generator to power the cooktop as well.

 We have over 2,700 watts of solar panels and 800 amp-hours of battery capacity, so cooking on electricity is very doable for us.
 While most off-grid RVers don’t have that much, many are used to monitoring their electrical loads to maximize usage.